jpvantassel/hvsrpy/README.md

 4. If in the correct directory, install the module's dependencies with `pip install -r requirements.txt`.

 5. And install the module with `pip install .`.
+Note the period.

 6. Confirm that `hvsrpy` was built successfully by reading the last few lines printed to the console.